Alcoholic Denial | How To Help An Alcoholic In Denial

 This type of denial is a form of enabling.
 Oftentimes, enablers are family members who are attempting to protect the person with the alcohol problem.

-Fortunately, there are support groups available for friends and family members of alcoholics, such as AlaTeen and Al-Anon, that help people understand how damaging enabling is, and how to make corrections to their own behaviors to help everyone involved.
+Support groups are available for friends and family members of people with alcohol use disorder, such as Al-Anon and Alateen, that help people understand how damaging enabling is and how to make corrections to their own behaviors to help everyone involved.

 Offering Protection To People With Alcoholic Denial

-Loved ones sometimes protect the person who is experiencing an alcohol problem, making excuses for their poor behaviors and failure to manage responsibilities.
+Loved ones sometimes protect the person who is experiencing an alcohol problem, making excuses for their poor behavior and failure to manage responsibilities.

 This type of enabling can come in many forms, such as:

-• paying bills the person can’t or won’t
+• paying bills that the person can’t or won’t

-• working on jobs around the house they failed to complete
+• working on jobs around the house that they failed to complete

 • co-workers completing projects that they flaked out on